Current Recruitment Study Details

 neuropsychologist in either cognitive behavioural therapy or health education therapy.
 Participants will be asked to complete research questionnaires to monitor symptoms through the course of the study.
 This study can be completed in person (Melbourne) or via tele-health (Australia-wide).

 Recruitment for this study will continue until: 2022

 - History of traumatic brain injury or stroke

 - Aged between 16 – 70

 - Clinically significant symptoms of fatigue and/or poor sleep

 - Insufficient understanding of English or severe communication deficits

 - Progressive neurological condition (e.g. dementia, brain tumour)

-- Known sleep apnoea (will be screened at initial assessment)
+- Untreated sleep apnoea (will be screened at initial assessment)